barumau/pandunia/english/jumla.md

 **mi yem kafe.** I drink coffee.

 Tip: Meaning of **yem** covers both eating and drinking.
 It can feel odd at first but soon you will see that it is quite handy!
+Usually the object of the verb tells is it about eating, drinking or both.

 **mi yem kafe i pan.** I'm having coffee and bread.